uvagfx/hipi/README.md

 HIPI (Hadoop Image Processing Interface) is a library designed to provide efficient and high-throughput image processing in the Apache Hadoop MapReduce parallel programming framework.
+It also provides support for [OpenCV](http://opencv.org).

 For more detail about what HIPI is, see the [Main HIPI Webpage](http://hipi.cs.virginia.edu).